This post contains outdated info. Click here for the latest US betting news.

 Interestingly, it was brick-and-mortar casino interests in Illinois that insisted on the inclusion of online gambling in this bill.
 The Chicago Tribune reports that casino operators view daily fantasy sports as competition, but would be satisfied with the chance to expand into online gaming.

-Then, in evidence of the rushed nature of the bill, representatives of the horse racing industry rushed into a hearing room to object to the legislation.
+Then, in evidence of the rushed nature of the bill, representatives of the horse racing betting industry rushed into a hearing room to object to the legislation.
 Lawmakers there decided on the spot to amend the legislation and allow racetracks and certain ADW operators to apply for gaming licenses as well.
 This was not a pre-planned concession, but it was enough to satisfy both sides and get the bill through.

 Solicitor General Opinion Results in Near-Death Blow to New Jersey Sports Betting Effort